 With 29 major marine terminals, three Class 1 railroads, and facilities to support international shipping, the Port of Vancouver is Canada’s most diversified port.

-Ranked the Best Airport in North America for 12-years in a row, Vancouver International Airport saw over 7.3 million passengers in 2020.
+Ranked amongst the top three best airports in North America for 12-years in a row, YVR saw over 26 million passengers in 2019.

 Located in Surrey, the institute works with universities and B.C. companies to focus on real world problems and support B.C.’s growing reputation in this field.